 Unfortunately, in order to raise the serotonin levels, fluoxetine stimulates some receptors in the spinal cord.
-Because the medication stimulates the receptors in the spine, the hormonal signals that are normally produced in the lower body as a response to sex have a difficult time reaching the brain.
+Prozac chemical structure ingredients stimulates the receptors in the spine, the hormonal signals that are normally produced in the lower body as a response to sex have a difficult time reaching the brain.
 This is how SSRIs antidepressants can lower the sex drive.

 Prozac Sexual Side Effects In Men

 The side effects of Prozac are more common in men than women.
 Men who take antidepressants can experience a decrease in sexual desire, a decrease in arousal, or both at the same time.
 Unfortunately, for men who take Prozac erectile dysfunction is not uncommon.
 Because of the decreased sexual desire and the reduced arousal, men often find it difficult to get an erection.
 Some men have trouble maintaining one.
 In some cases, men who took Fluoxetine had difficulties reaching an orgasm.